“Ever has it been that love knows not its own depth until the hour of separation.”

 There was a time when Mandu or Mandavgarh came alive with the tales of romance of Baz Bahadur and Rani Roopmati.
-The classic case of love at first sight can be visualised in the hidden corners of these grand palaces.
+The classic case of love, at first sight, can be visualized in the hidden corners of these grand palaces.
 Even though this little town in the Dhar district of Madhya Pradesh lies in ruins now, its walls still evoke the tales of the past.
 Nestled atop green fields, Mandu which overflows with beautiful Afghan architecture is just an air ticket away.

 Its beauty lies in its ruinous state even though it must have been a magnificent monument once upon a time.
 Open from morning to evening, there is no entry fee for this monument.
 It belongs to two different periods of construction.
-The earlier one represents the madrasa, while the later served as mausoleum.
-Asharfi Mahal is usually a quiet spot and you can easily read a book or have chai here.
+The earlier one represents the madrasa, while the latter served as a mausoleum.
+Ashrafi Mahal is usually a quiet spot and you can easily read a book or have chai here.

 Hoshang Shah’s Tomb

-As the name suggests, the palace standing between two tanks, looks like an anchored ship between the Kapur Talab in the eastern side and Munja Talab on the western side.
+As the name suggests, the palace standing between two tanks looks like an anchored ship between the Kapur Talab on the eastern side and Munja Talab on the western side.
 Mandu being a monsoon town, the view is enhanced when the rains fill the tanks.
 It is said that Sultan Ghiyas-ud-din Khilji, who ruled Mandu for 31 years, build Jahaz Mahal as a harem to accommodate around 15000 women.
-Whatever, the purpose maybe, the imagination and creativity put into building it definitely makes it worth the visit.
+Whatever, the purpose may be, the imagination and creativity put into building it definitely make it worth the visit.

 Baz Bahadur Palace